NexGen-3D-Printing/SteamMachine/Steam_Machine-REDUX/README.md

 #### Install The CPU Overclocking Software

-#### Disclaimer: All care is taken, no responsable accepted :) If you overclock, and it results in your car not starting, or microwave explodes, thats a you problem.
+#### Disclaimer: ##### All care is taken, no responsable accepted :) If you overclock, and it results in your car not starting, or microwave explodes, thats a you problem.

 Now thats out of the way, onto the fun Hollywood style haxer stuff :)

-Enter one line at a time.

 First you will need to install the stress tool:
 ```console